swisspost/design-system/.changeset/spotty-donuts-visit.md

 ---
-'@swisspost/design-system-components': patch
 '@swisspost/design-system-documentation': patch
 ---

-Added new itemsCollapseChange event on post-accordion.
+Documented collapseChange event from post-accordion-item on post-accordion.